66Mobility/googleapis_grpc/README.md

 Caveats:

-- The package is quite heavy: 240mb uncompressed, 40 mb compressed.
-Because it includes so much code.
+- The package is quite heavy: 240mb uncompressed, 25 mb compressed.
+Because it includes so much generated code.
-- Due to this, Dart autocompletion and formatting take longer to start when you include this package.
 - But the resulting binary (iOS, Android, etc) **isn't** heavier than before this package is installed.
+- I don't know how it will affect web.

 ## Installing